EU makes Libor rigging punishable with fines and bans

-STRASBOURG, France/LONDON (Reuters) - Companies found guilty of rigging market benchmarks like Libor could be fined the equivalent of 15 percent of their turnover under a European Union law approved on Tuesday.
+STRASBOURG, France/LONDON, Sept 10 (Reuters) - Companies found guilty of rigging market benchmarks like Libor could be fined the equivalent of 15 percent of their turnover under a European Union law approved on Tuesday.

 The EU law, approved by the European Parliament and due to come into force within two years, revises market abuse rules to make the rigging of benchmarks illegal.

-The market abuse rules are also extended to cover electronic trading such as “high-frequency” trading, criticized by some lawmakers for creating volatility in markets.
+The market abuse rules are also extended to cover electronic trading such as “high-frequency” trading, criticised by some lawmakers for creating volatility in markets.

 Three banks - UBS, RBS and Barclays - have been fined for rigging the London Interbank Offered Rate or Libor, but only under existing conduct rules.